 5. “The doubters said, 'Man can not fly.'
 The doers said, 'Maybe, but we’ll try,' and finally soared in the morning glow while non-believers watched from below.”

 There will always be naysayers that look upon your screenwriting journey with a condescending smile or nod.
-All too often those are the people that perhaps once had a dream, but never had the courage to “try and fly.”
+All too often those are the people that perhaps once had a dream, but never dared to "try and fly."
 So soar, you screenwriters, as the naysayers and doubters watch from below.
-The mere fact that you tried means that you’ve done something most people never have the courage to do — you’re following your dream and when you are at the brink of passing on after a long life, there will be peace — whether the dream comes true or not, you tried.
+The mere fact that you tried means that you've done something most people never have the courage to do — you're following your dream, and when you are at the brink of passing on after a long life, there will be peace — whether the dream comes true or not, you tried.